kbroman/lineup2/README.md

 A vignette describing the use of the package is available [on the web](https://kbroman.org/lineup2/lineup2.html).
-Or view it from within R by load the package and then using the `vignette()` function.
+Or view it from within R by loading the package and then using the `vignette()` function.

 ```r